java-repository/microservices-lab/lab_deployment_native_image/lab_deployment_native_image.md

 ## Deploying the Native Image to a VM

-The Native Image you built in the previous Lab can also easily be executed directly on a VM.
+The Native Image you built can also easily be executed directly on a VM.

 ### Gradle